shedcollective/skeleton-app/README.md

 a case of following the on screen instructions:

 	cd /path/to/app
-	composer update
 	nails install

-**Note:** In the future, now that you have the Nails command line utility, you can start a new Nails app simply by creating an empty directory and then issuing `nails new` in that directory.
+**Note:** Now that you have the Nails Command line utility, you can start a new Nails app simply issuing `nails new app-name` in your parent directory of choice.